narayananvenk/react-native-paypal/docs/android-setup.md

 ####Method 2

-* Add rn-paypal as an npm dependency to your project.
+* Add `react-native-paypal` as an npm dependency to your project.
 * In android/settings.gradle, add the foloowing:

 ```